 Pricing

-This is an expensive car, whichever way you cut it.
-It starts at comfortably over £80,000 in regular e-tron GT guise, rising to nearly £140,000 (yes, really) for an RS e-tron GT in a fancier trim level.
+This is a more expensive car than when it first appeared three years ago, whichever way you cut it.
+It now starts at more than £108,000 in regular e-tron GT S guise, rising to £167,280 for the new RS e-tron GT Performance.
 And these are all baselines.
 Audi’s optional extra system operates in packages, so if you want to add Matrix LED lights or a 360-degree camera or suchlike, you’ll be doing so with a chunky options pack that might run into several thousand pounds.

 Running costs

 The running costs won’t be weeny either.
 The e-tron GT sits in the highest possible insurance group, even with its lower power output, while its bulky battery ensures a full charge will be over £40 on a home charger.
 Plug into an ultra-high-speed motorway charger – like the ones the e-tron GT’s sat nav loves directing you to, to cut down journey times –and you’ll be paying the electric equivalent of 20mpg fuel economy, making each mile of travel in one of these as pricey as it’d be in an Audi RS6 of old.
-But if you’ve paid the best part of £100k (or more) to get into one, you’ll likely be able to stomach the running costs.
+But if you’ve paid more than £100k to get into one, you’ll likely be able to stomach the running costs.
 Its warranty periods and BIK rate are on par for the class too.